What is a Baker cyst?

 What are the symptoms of a Baker cyst?

 A Baker cyst often doesn’t cause symptoms.
-A cyst will more often be seen on an imaging test, like magnetic resonance imaging (MRI), done for other reasons.
+A cyst will more often be seen on an imaging test, like MRI, done for other reasons.
 If you do have symptoms, they may include:

 - Pain in the back of the knee